 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, the two most common techniques are pipe relining as well as replacement of pipes.
-Both approaches aim to restore the full function of your pipes, however they have marked differences that you should be aware of.
+In the case of fixing damaged pipes, two popular solutions are pipe relining and replacement of pipes.
+Both of these methods are designed to restore the functionality of your pipelines, but there are some distinct differences you need to know.

 Key Takeaways

-- Epoxy resin is utilized to line the inner portions of the pipe.
-It cures to create a new inner lining inside the pipe.
+- Epoxy resin is used to line the inside parts of the pipe which cures to create a new inner lining inside the old pipeline.

-- Relining pipelines is time-efficient, cost-effective and lasts up to 50 years.
+- Pipe relining is time-efficient, economical, and can last for up to 50 years.

-- A new pipeline installed through pipe replacement has a long time span (75 -100 years).
+- A new pipeline installed through pipe replacement has a long life span (75 or 100 years).

-- The choice between pipe relining versus pipe replacement depends on the degree of damage that has been caused.
+- The decision between pipe relining versus pipe replacement depends on the degree of damage that has been caused.

-In this article, we’ll talk about pipe relining in comparison to. pipe replacement and find out which one will suit your requirements more.
+In this post, we’ll look at pipe relining as opposed to. pipe replacement and find out which one suits your requirements more.

 How do you define Pipe Relining?